punapanda/homebridge-shelly-lock/README.md

 ## Description

-This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based lock to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a Shelly-based lock to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using HTTP requests, you can open/close the lock and update the plugin with the lock's current state.
 The plugin achieves this by setting up a listen server which listens for changes in state from your device and then feeds them real-time into HomeKit.

 ## Installation